ihmeuw/vivarium_research/docs/source/models/gbd2017/causes/neural_tube_defects/index.rst

 - All infants with anencephaly are assigned the health state of severe motor and cognitive impairment.
-- Cases of spina bifida and encephalocele are split into every combination of mild, moderate and severe motor impairment, all severities of intellectual disability, and urinary incontinence.
+- Cases of spina bifida and encephalocele are split into every combination of mild, moderate and severe motor impairment, all 5 severities of intellectual disability (borderline, mild, moderate, severe, profound), and presence or absence of urinary incontinence.
 - The proportions of the various sequelae were calculated using a pooled analysis of available literature on the long-term outcomes in cohorts of individuals born with each sub-type of neural tube defects.
 - The distribution of health states associated with encephalocele was derived separately from the distribution of health states associated with spina bifida, although these two categories of neural tube defects are associated with the same list of long-term outcome sequela.

 Cause Model Diagram
 -------------------